wp-plugins/white-bracket-theme-options/readme.txt

 * White Bracket Theme Options

 = 1.1.0 =
-fixed a bug that was stripping out styling and images from the WYSIWYG editor
+fixed a bug that was stripping out styling and images from the WYSIWYG editor on save.